xiaoyang325/megaCrawler/README.md

 * Built in webclient on clt to run task and check task at runtime.

 ## Example
-In this scrapper it is intended to built plugins and do an empty import on them.
+In this scraper it is intended to built plugins and do an empty import on them.
 Using `init()` to register website.

 Then use `megaCrawler.Start()` to launch the crawler.